amsam0/dev/README.md

 }
 ```

 If done correctly your new tool will be ready to go just like that.
-Then rebuild dev and it will be included in the
+Then rebuild dev by running `dev rebuild` and it
-binary.
-If you think it's a tool that will benefit anyone else I strongly recommend making a pull request.
+will be included in the binary.
+If you think it's a tool that will benefit anyone else I strongly recommend making a
+pull request.